olgabor/closer/README.md

 ### Features
 - Create your own account
-- Create non limited amount of projects
+- Create non-limited amount of projects
 - Have the individual tickets to your project
 - Apply status and priority labels to each individual ticket
-- Control your project productivity with updating and deleting ticket statuses and due dates
+- Control your project productivity by updating and deleting ticket statuses and due dates

 ## Run
 ```
 $ export FLASK_APP=js_example
-$ flask ru
+$ flask run
+```
 Open http://127.0.0.1:5000 in a browser.
-```

 ## Install
 ```
 $ python3 -m venv venv